Project

 • % Done changed from 80 to 100

-#4 Updated by Luke Murphey almost 12 years ago
+#4 Updated by Luke Murphey about 12 years ago

 The importer is taking too long to complete and uses a lot more memory than expected.

-#5 Updated by Luke Murphey almost 12 years ago
+#5 Updated by Luke Murphey about 12 years ago

 • Status changed from Closed to In Progress

-#6 Updated by Luke Murphey almost 12 years ago
+#6 Updated by Luke Murphey about 12 years ago

 The files contains 114098 lines.
 According to the unit tests, it takes about 8 seconds to handle about 100 entries.
 Doing the math, importing the entire file should take about 9000 seconds or about 2 and a half hours.